DEBCOR Engineering®

 For CFOs and General Counsels

-You cannot deploy AI agents in a regulated enterprise environment without an audit trail. deBCor builds the audit layer before agents go live — not after the compliance team asks where to find it.
+You cannot deploy AI agents in a regulated enterprise environment without an audit trail.
+DEBCOR builds the audit layer before agents go live — not after the compliance team asks where to find it.

 How Agents Run a Real Business Process